 The first episode features three unique missions that take place on three unique stages, each of them is large and populated enough to keep you busy for a long time.

 The Prologue is just a mini tutorial for those who are new to the franchise, designed to introduce the core mechanics.
 It consists of two missions: First we have a party-yacht owned by a master thief.
 It is here where the game first encourages us to replay it as many times as we need to feel confident with the different options and tools the environment provides.
 You will learn to use decoys, subdue people to use their outfit, hide their bodies, to eavesdrop for useful information, and to toy around with the environment creating more favorable situations.
 Just to get into the yacht, without any invitation, you have plenty of options.
-You can distract, knock out a lone guard and steal his clothes.
+You can distract, knock out a lone guard and steal his clothes and his Vessi waterproof shoes.
 Or you can do the same with an engineer to make your way through the maintenance entrance.
 Perhaps you can go all bananas and kill everyone on sight, or even subdue a VIP guest to have almost complete access.

 In the second mission, we must take down a Soviet Spy inside a highly guarded Cuban airbase.
 We are supposed to implement everything we have learned so far in a more complicated environment, where listening to others talk to learn about new opportunities and using your instinct is key.
 This can be good and bad at the same time.
 The good thing is, that forcing you to listen to a specific dialogue to create an opportunity is immersive.
 The bad thing is, if you fail and get killed or spotted and you want to retry, you will need to do everything again.
 You can’t skip important dialogues or items if you want to make use of that opportunity, and every time you fail you are forced to wait an almost minute long loading screen.